Available Babies:

 Biography

-Natalie Scholl is a relatively new Canadian artist in the doll world, but her artistic talent emerged at a very young age.
+Natalie Scholl began her career in the doll world about 18 years ago, but her artistic talent emerged at a very young age.

 Natalie has always had a strong interest in babies, particularly young infants.
 At the age of eleven, she was accepted into a course in porcelain doll making.
 She was the youngest in the class of women.
 At that time, a mold by Boots Tyner, called, “Sugar Britches”, was the doll that captured Natalie’s interest.
 After completing the course, Natalie made more dolls which she sold or gave away as gifts.
 It wasn’t long though before Natalie realized her creativity wasn’t being challenged and she became frustrated with the fact that other than changing the paint colours, the wigs or the eyes, the dolls all looked alike.
 In her mind, Natalie had a clear vision of the look she wanted for the babies but, with limited tools, she had no way to create the babies of her dreams.

 Natalie went back to painting and drawing and the doll making went on hold for the next few years.
 During that time, she focused her energy on completing her university degree.
-Her thoughts for the future were on medical school and so she began to acquire a variety of books on anatomy and was completely fascinated.
+Her thoughts for the future were on medical school and so she began anatomy courses during her undergratuate years, and was completely fascinated.